scoconno/scoconno.github.io/Teaching/Examined/Applied/index.md

 10. Should we curb climate change for the sake of future generations?

-## Prompt

-Write three short documents:
+#### Required documents

-1. After researching articles at [www.nj.com](http://www.nj.com) from the last 5 years, outline the major downsides and benefits of the current policy governing your chosen issue for society as a whole.
-What are the likely major downsides and benefits for society as a whole if the  policy is changed?
+1. After researching articles at [www.nj.com](http://www.nj.com) from the last 5 years, outline the major downsides and benefits of the current policy governing your chosen issue for New Jersey.
+What are the likely major downsides and benefits for New Jersey if the  policy is changed?
 Provide full citations to the newspaper articles.

-2. After researching articles at www.nj.com, identify some specific individuals who have been affected by your chosen issue.
+2. After researching articles at www.nj.com, identify some specific individuals from New Jersey who have been affected by your chosen issue.
 Detail the real life downsides and benefits to everyone involved.
 What would the benefits and downsides have been if the event had not occurred?
 Back up your answer with evidence from the newspaper articles.
-3.
-3. Explain both act utilitarianism and rule utilitarianism.
-How are they different?

-**Prompt:** Compare and contrast how the act and rule utilitarian would answer your chosen question.
-Which theory has the most unsettling consequences?
-Give reasons for your answer.
+## Further Instructions

+To be determined